 State management overview

-When using state management your application can leverage features that would otherwise be complicated and error-prone to build yourself such as:
+With the state management API building block, your application can leverage features that are typically complicated and error-prone to build, including:

 Pluggable state stores